Title

 Travel insurance coverage purchased by students is not a reimbursable expense.

-Upgrades at the expense of Minnesota State Colleges and Universities are not permitted.
+Upgrades at the expense of the College are not permitted.
 Upgrades are allowed at the student's personal expense.

 Free service upgrades for all domestic air travel are permissible with the lowest available rates.
 Students authorized to travel shall not use their positions to seek or accept an unwarranted privilege of substantial value which is not regularly available to similarly situated individuals.